Pictured above: The Biker from The Village People, David Bowie and Anita Bryant.

 I knew I was close to the North Sea.
 I didn’t know if I was actually in the North Sea but I considered it a possibility.
-If I remembered my geography correctly then Scotland would have been to the west which was okay.
-I had heard nice things about Edinburgh.
+If I remembered my geography correctly then Scotland would have been to the west.
+I heard nice things about Edinburgh.

 To the east would have been Denmark.
 I met a couple from Denmark in high school.
 They were fun.
-I don’t remember the particulars but, one night, he and I ended up dancing naked in front of our girl friends, much to their delight.
-(Beverages were involved.)
-I figured if the canoe and I were to drift to Copenhagen then I was all for it.
+I don’t remember the particulars but, one night, he and I ended up dancing naked in front of our girl friends, much to their delight (beverages were involved).
+I figured if the canoe and I were to drift to Copenhagen then that would work out just fine.
 I already had no clothes on so that was good.

 I lifted my head and peered over the left side of the canoe.
 I was in a lake.
 Not too far from land.
 I looked at the sky and tried, without much success, to piece together the previous evening.
 I glanced to my right and couldn’t help but notice a young woman stretched out next to me.
 She was fast asleep.
 Her entire outfit consisted of an ankle bracelet.